Board of Directors

 Since leaving GE in 1982, Chuck has worked with a variety of organizations world-wide — industrial, financial, educational, governmental, large and small, for-profit and not-for-profit — on a wide range of strategic change management consultations, organization improvement initiatives, and training and development projects.
 He is now a principal/partner of Sapience Organizational Consulting.
 He is an avid birder and photographer.

-Ed Craxton, Dalton, Secretary
+Ed Craxton, Dalton, Treasurer

 A native of Cleveland Heights, Ohio, Ed has been coming to the North Country for 40 years visiting his brother, hiking, backpacking, kayaking, and skiing in the White Mountain area.
 An ordained Presbyterian clergyman, Ed has served in many areas of church work including the pastorate, regional governing body staff, and, for 20 years, on the national staff for the denomination.
 As Associate Director for the Congregational Ministries Division, he was engaged in many aspects of ministry including camp and conference ministry, the Presbyterian Peacemaking Program, church leadership development programs, age group ministries, and curriculum development.